Next Open Day - Saturday 2nd February 10am - 1pm

 Classics: Ancient History: You will study both Greek and Roman history.
 The Greek component involves focusing on the relationship between Greek states and non-Greek states and the outbreak of the Great Pelopponesian War in 431 BC.
 The second year focuses on the culture of Athens allowing students to study Greek drama and analyse Greek art and architecture.
 The Roman component focuses upon the conflict and struggles of the late Republic era, allowing students to study individuals such as Caesar, Cicero, Mark Antony and Pompey Magnus.

 Many of our History students continue onto Higher Education to study History or other written degree courses.

 Classics: Ancient History: OCR

-At least two 5s and three 4s at GCSE, including at least a 5 in GCSE English Language and History (if studied).
+At least two 5s and three 4s at GCSE, including at least a 5 in History (if studied) and English Language.